SPCA New Zealand

 Feral Horses

-SPCA advocates for fertility control be adopted by wild horse advisory groups as a tool to reduce the need for mustering, rehoming, euthanasia, or slaughter.
+SPCA advocates for wild horse advisory and management groups to use fertility control as a tool to reduce the need for mustering, rehoming, euthanasia, or slaughter.

-Population management of feral horses must have clear goals and objectives, include robust monitoring of impacts on both the horses and biodiversity protection goals, and evaluated to ensure the least harm is done to the targeted animal to achieve the goals.
+Feral horse population management must have clear goals and objectives, include robust monitoring of impacts on both the horses and biodiversity, and be evaluated to ensure the least harm is done to the targeted animal.

 SPCA advocates for feral horse management to be conducted with only the most humane methods of control.